We’ve given some help with communicating with your builder before, and it’s just as crucial with a renovation as it with building a new home.

 Who’s the boss?

-It’s important that you understand who is in charge and where responsibilities lie for opening and locking up each day, site supervision and who to contact with smaller every day queries.
-Make sure this is all clear upfront so you know who’s responsible for what and who to contact when.
+It’s vital that you understand who is in charge and where responsibilities lie for opening and locking up each day, site supervision and who to contact with smaller common queries.
+Make sure this is all clear upfront, so you know who’s responsible for what and who to contact when.

 Shield your home